Trafficking in Oxycodone in Florida

 Under Florida law, unless the State Attorney agrees to waive the mandatory minimum sentencing requirements, the minimum sentences depends on whether you are convicted of:

-- Trafficking in 14 to 27 grams, of Oxycodone
+- Trafficking in 14 to 25 grams of Oxycodone

 Driver's License Suspension

-Pursuant to Florida Statute 322.055, a person convicted of Trafficking in Oxycodone will have their driver’s license or driving privilege revoked for two years by the Florida DHSMV.
+Pursuant to Florida Statute 322.055, a person convicted of Trafficking in Oxycodone will have their driver’s license or driving privilege revoked for one year by the Florida DHSMV.

 Professional License Suspension